thetribeio/generator-project/doc/QUICKSTART.md

 ## If you encounter an issue while using the generator

 If you encounter any issue while using the generator or contributing on it please create an issue in this repository.

+## If you want to contribute to the generator

+You can follow our [contribution guidelines](../CONTRIBUTING.md)